gowthamnow/VSD-MAZE-ROBOT/Ultra Sonic Distance Print Using VSD FPGA/README.md

-# Real-Time Sensor Data Acquisition and Transmission System
+# Ultra Sonic Distance Print Using VSD FPGA

 ## 1. Introduction

-This document details the design and implementation of a **Real-Time Sensor Data Acquisition and Transmission System** using an **FPGA**.
+This document details the design and implementation of a **Ultra Sonic Distance Print Using VSD FPGA** using an **VSD FPGA**.
 The system measures distance via the **HC-SR04 ultrasonic sensor** and transmits the calculated distance over **UART** to a serial terminal.

 ---